class Generic

 def unwrap_headers(headers, env)

-Unwrap HTTP headers into the CGI-style expected by Rack middleware, and add them to the rack env.
+Unwrap HTTP headers into the CGI-style expected by Rack middleware, and add them to the Rack env.

-e.g. accept-encoding becomes HTTP_ACCEPT_ENCODING.
+For example, accept-encoding becomes HTTP_ACCEPT_ENCODING.

-Headers keys with underscores will generate the same CGI-style header key as headers with dashes.
+Header keys with underscores will generate the same CGI-style header key as headers with dashes.

-e.g accept_encoding becomes HTTP_ACCEPT_ENCODING too.
+For example, accept_encoding becomes HTTP_ACCEPT_ENCODING too.

 You should not implicitly trust the HTTP_ headers for security purposes, as they are generated by the client.